 UPDATE: I now have a Patreon page, which is the most straightforward way to support the blog.
 Check out the page to see the current goals and patron rewards on offer.

 Deep Dish is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.

 If you click a link from my site to a book or other product on Amazon, I’ll get a small commission (it doesn’t cost you any extra).
 I’m not going to start writing a bunch of product reviews crammed full of links, but I’ll throw them in where I’m recommending a book or something anyway.

-The easiest way to support Deep Dish is to click the general-purpose link to Amazon (below) before you’re about to buy something.
+The easiest way to support Deep Dish is to use these links if you’re about to buy something.
 That way you’re not spending a cent more than you otherwise would have, plus you’re getting Amazon to chip in for my web hosting bill.
 Cheers to that!